NateEag/how-i-code/drafts/daily-routine.rst

 People take priority over goals except when failing goals will severely damage the business (TODO define 'severely damage'.
-Goals where failure to achieve them in time will immediately damage the company's ability to remain solvent?).
+Goals where failure to achieve them in time may quickly damage the company's ability to remain solvent?).
 Therefore, `encourage humans to interrupt you
 <http://www.cs.virginia.edu/~robins/YouAndYourResearch.html>`__ by IM,
 face-to-face/video conversations, and phone calls.